namvnngu/namvnngu.github.io/drafts/writing.md

   # Transform the input value to lowercase for easier matching
   action=$(echo "$action" | tr "[:upper:]" "[:lower:]")

-  # If the selection action is to copy
+  # If the selected action is to copy
   if [[ "$action" == c* ]]; then
     # Get the operating system
     os=$(uname -s)